The value and non-value of comparing colors in digital textile printing ink

 A way to avoid the lengthy process of comparing Color Spaces to determine your opinion of the difference of inks of two suppliers, is to start with comparing their Blacks.
 Although some scientists will tell you that Black is technically not a color, black is actually the most important color in textile printing, especially in fashion and sportswear.

 In many cases you can change the black in an inkset without the need to completely re-profile your printer (i.e. printing a complete color book and measure it).
 You might see a little change in tone color (see later in this blog) but in general you can focus on seeing the print performance of the new black compared to the old one.
-You might notice that the new black gives you deeper colors.
-And even if it gives you very similar results in terms of color, the new ink runs a lot better which means you need less cleaning cycles and therefore consume less inks.
+Even if the color strength is comparable, the new ink might run a lot better which means you need less cleaning cycles and therefore consume less inks.

 Besides the deepness of black that is often needed in fashion or sportswear designs, there is another function of the black in digital printers.
 Black ink is a necessity for blending other colors, it is often used to darken the tone of ink.

-This is why you should pick a supplier’s Black ink that is as neutral as possible.
+This is why we recommend to choose a supplier’s Black ink that is as neutral as possible.
 It is more easy (and uses less inks) to make a neutral black a bit reddish or blueish by your CMS, than to make a reddish black more neutral.
 Additionally, a pure black color will also mix best with the basic colors and can create different color tones as accurately as possible.
-Theoretically the blackest black has LAB values of L=0, A=0 and B=0.
-A=0 and B=0 means a perfectly neutral black, but a L=0 can’t yet be realized in printing inks.
-But ink manufacturers are continuously working on deeper variants of black.
-Ten years ago, an L-value of around 20-22 was the best you could find.
-Nowadays, for example, the SPGPrints Reactive Ultra HD Deep Black reaches L values as low as 16, which makes them one of the deepest blacks on the market nowadays.

 The best ratio between consumption and results